pamod-madubashana/TelegramFileServer/.qoder/commands/speckit.clarify.md

        - You reach 5 asked questions.
     - Never reveal future queued questions in advance.
     - If no valid questions exist at start, immediately report no critical ambiguities.
+    - If no meaningful ambiguities found (or all potential questions would be low-impact), respond: "No critical ambiguities detected worth formal clarification." and suggest proceeding.

 5. Integration after EACH accepted answer (incremental update approach):
     - Maintain in-memory representation of the spec (loaded once at start) plus the raw file contents.